 The Way Kids Feel Affects Their Behavior

-Emotions drive behavior, even when that behavior is baffling to you because you don’t understand why a carrot pointing the “wrong” way on a child’s plate is cause for a total meltdown (just an example).
+Emotions drive behavior, even when that behavior baffles you because you don’t understand why a carrot pointing the “wrong” way on a child’s plate is cause for a total meltdown (just an example).
 Identifying the emotion behind the behavior in question is the first step toward addressing any problems that behavior creates.

 Denying a Kid’s Feelings Can Exacerbate Problems